Skip to main content

 Cadence

-Cadence is such a lovely name for a little girl.
+Cadence is such a lovely name for a child.
 It means “the rhythm of sounds” and in music, it defines the sequence of notes that flow in a piece of music.
-It’s the perfect name for your little one who is always moving to her own beat.
+It’s the perfect name for your little one who is always moving to their own beat.

 Jazz